Background

 The word "tailored"

 We validated "tailored" through user research, including with ESL audiences.
-It tested as understandable, descriptive, and compelling — users intuitively connected it to something made specifically for them.
+It tested as understandable, descriptive, and compelling, and users intuitively connected it to something made specifically for them.

 Every phrase chosen

 The headline is a question: "Want Grammarly to be tailored to you?"
 Not a statement, not a pitch.
-Framing it as a question was deliberate — we didn't want to nudge users toward consent.
+Framing it as a question was deliberate, we didn't want to nudge users toward consent.
 We also rejected "tailored assistance" as the headline: too clinical, sounds like a feature name rather than a benefit.
-The Yes/No options sit directly below it, aligned — no visual hierarchy pushing toward one answer.
+The Yes/No options sit directly below it, aligned, with no visual hierarchy pushing toward one answer.

 The consent moment